 ||Stacey Robinson (Ph.D., Florida State University) joined the College of Business in the fall of 2011 as an Assistant Professor of Marketing.
 Her primary research focuses on innovating and understanding the consumer experience in services and retail exchanges.

-Her research has been published in the Journal of the Academy of Marketing Science, Journal of Service Research, Journal of Business Research, and Journal of Services Marketing, as well as being presented at a number of international and national conferences.
+Her research has been published in the Journal of Marketing, Journal of the Academy of Marketing Science, Journal of Service Research, Journal of Business Research, and Journal of Services Marketing, as well as being presented at a number of international and national conferences.

 Dr. Robinson serves on the services editorial review board for the Journal of Business Research.
 She teaches Consumer Behavior and Retail Management.

 Giebelhausen, Michael, Stacey G. Robinson, Nancy J. Sirianni, and Michael K. Brady (July 2014), "Touch v.
 Tech: When Technology as a Barrier or Benefit to Service Encounters," Journal of Marketing.